Vipth/Card-Game-Handler/README.md

-# Deck Handler for card games.
+# Handler for card games.